ermaitland/ga-project-2/README.md

 We experienced some challenges with the API and the way in which you can search and filter the data.
 From our planning we had wanted to do a single makeup card where you can see the info for each makeup but due to some inconsistencies in the way the data is stored this was not possible.
 We had to think quickly on our feet to come up with another idea which would also showcase what we had learnt in React.
 We decided to do a drop down menu on the navbar which would take you to different products on the API based on brand.

 I also had to add in an if statement on the MakeupIndex to only allow some of the data to be shown.
 Initially the data was slow to load and a lot of the images in direct view did not appear due to broken links.
-Instead of allowing the page to look this way I wanted to add in a line of code which would filter the data so there was much less and it was products which had images.
+Instead of allowing the page to look this way I wanted to add in a line of code which would reduce the data so there was less and it contained only products which had images.
 I played around with the values a bit to see which ones looked good and gave a variety before settling on 0-129 for MakeupIndex.

 When I was merging the products Parul or the Lipstick page, with the MakeupCard I also played around with the if statements there in order to have a faster loading and image full page.

-This was the first project I have done in a group and it was definitely a learning curve.
+This was the first group project and it was definitely a learning curve.
 We had to learn very quickly how to work in the same repository and how to divide up work and ask for help.

-Wins
+# Wins

 I am proud of the visual aspect of the project.
 I added a main.scss page which allowed for some more styles to be added as some of the bulma colours could be quite limited.
 I also added in some more media queries for things like the navbar which was hard to make work with a drop down on a tablet or phone.